BanForFun/react-select-table/docs/core.md

 The order which the items are sorted by.
 Has no effect when [`sortPath`](#sortpath-string) is null.

-[columnOrder]: #columnorder-array-of-number

 #### `columnOrder` *array of number*
 > **Default**: `null`
 >
 > **Modified by**: [`setColumnOrder`](#setColumnOrder)

 Used to reorder and/or hide columns.
-It can be set to an array of indexes corresponding to items in the [`columns`](#columns-array-of-column) array.
+It can be set to an array containing indexes of items in the [`columns`](#columns-array-of-column) array.

 If null, all columns passed to the `columns` prop will be rendered.